john4web/blog/content/TODO/billion-dollar-mistake.md

 if(opt.has()){
     opt.get().salary();
 }else{
-    print "sorry"
+    System.out.println("sorry");
 }
 ```

 An Optional is kind of a container including one or zero elements.

 Using Optionals is not a good idea.
 Why?
 Because it is not a solution for null references.
 It is the same as null references.
 The optional container is not an Object by itself.
 It is just a temporary memory structure which holds a real object.
 You still have to check if the optional contains an employee or if it has no employee.
 It is something that is presented as the solution of the null reference problem but actually it is not.
-Es verschiebt das problem nur an einen späteren Ort im Code.

-To sum up:
-However in most situations probably Alternative#1 is the best solution: just throwing an exception immediately.
-However the first two options (Custom Exceptions and Null-Objects) are the perfect solutions to the null reference problem.
-In most scenarios, just throwing a custom exception would be the best way to deal with it.

 ### Kotlin's solution